Medical Journal Digest

 NHS trust access Usually free via institution Individual subscription

-AI features (UK) Pro Plus AI not available in UK N/A
+AI features (UK) Pro Plus AI / Expert AI not available to UK individuals N/A

 CPD logging Not designed for it UK revalidation-focused